aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

     .
     ```

 13. The PGVector module will try to create a table with the name of the collection.
 So, make sure that the collection name is unique and the user has the [permissions](https://www.postgresql.org/docs/current/ddl-priv.html) to create a table.
-This takes a few minutes to complete depending on the size of the dataset.
+This takes a few minutes to complete depending on the size of the dataset, click on `Run` button.

     ```
     from typing import List, Tuple